zeroviscosity/guardian-article-fetcher/README.md

 ### Usage

-    from guardiannewspaper import ArticleFetcher
+    from guardianapi import ArticleFetcher

     fetcher = ArticleFetcher()
     for article in fetcher.fetch():
         print article # Or do something more interesting

-Calling `fetch()` returns a generator of articles.
+Calling `fetch()` returns a generator of articles in JSON format.
 Articles are retrieved one page at a time, with `page_size` articles being retrieved with each page.
 To get the total number of pages available, use `get_total_pages()`.

 ### Parameters